SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.13.md

 ### DMS Service & Resource Management

-#### Binding between a VirtualFunctionResource and a physical device element will now automati­cally be updated when the protocol of the device element changes \[ID_27466\]
+#### Binding between a VirtualFunctionResource and a physical device element will now automatically be updated when the protocol of the device element changes \[ID_27466\]

 When a virtual function resource is bound to a physical device element, that binding will now automatically be updated when the protocol of the physical device element changes.